Ala Wai Cove

 No analysis available

-I looked for wording like FLSE passed, fire safety certified, life safety compliant, or passed fire inspection.
-Instead, the remarks describe ongoing fire/life safety upgrades, which suggests work is in progress rather than a confirmed pass status.
+I searched for language such as FLSE passed, fire safety certified, life safety compliant, or passed fire inspection.
+The remarks instead describe ongoing or planned fire/life safety improvements, with no evidence of a passed evaluation.

 Flood zone determined from official FEMA Digital Flood Insurance Rate Map (DFIRM) data using building coordinates, not from agent-reported listing data.